abel-solo/alx-low_level_programming/0x00-hello_world/README.md

 [4-puts.c](#4-puts.c) - this C program that prints exactly `"Programming is like building a multilingual puzzle,` followed by a new line

-[5-printf.c](#5-printf.c) - this C program that prints exactly `with proper grammar, but the outcome is a piece of art,,` followed by a new line
+[5-printf.c](#5-printf.c) - this C program that prints exactly `with proper grammar, but the outcome is a piece of art,` followed by a new line

 [6-size.c](#6-size.c) - this C program that prints the size of various types on the computer it is compiled and run on